• Skip to primary navigation

 Instructions

-• Add all the dressing ingredients to a glass jar, season and shake well to combine.
+• Combine all dressing ingredients in a glass jar, season, and shake vigorously.

-• Preheat a non-stick, frypan on medium to high heat.
+• Preheat a non-stick frypan on medium-high heat.

-• Wash and trim the carrot and cucumber then using a vegetable or y-peeler cut them into ribbons.
+• Wash and trim carrot and cucumber, creating ribbons with a vegetable peeler.

-• Taste and if you feel it needs it season with some sea salt and cracked black pepper.
+• Taste and season with sea salt and cracked black pepper if desired.

-• Arrange in a salad bowl and keep chilled until ready to serve.
+• Arrange in a salad bowl and chill until ready to serve

 Video